bmentges/brainiak_api/docs/source/services/instance/examples/get_instance_400.rst

     {

-        "error": "HTTP error: 400\nArgument wrong_param passed is not supported" }
+        "error": "HTTP error: 400\nArgument wrong_param is not supported" }